Find Your Perfect School

 Students and parents should expect to pay a premium for all of these excellent advantages.
-The cost of a dorm room can range from $10,990 to $21,520, depending on the style of housing a student chooses.

 Washington University in St. Louis, Missouri, has long strived to offer its students the ideal possible learning environment.
 Traditional and modern buildings make up WU’s South 40 Residential Colleges.

 The majority of the rooms in modern structures are double rooms, with a few triples and single rooms thrown in for good measure.
 In newer buildings, most rooms are two double rooms connected by a bathroom.
 On each floor, students can choose between traditional structures, single, double, and triple rooms.

 Students at Washington University have a reputation for keeping their dorms immaculate.
 A checklist and cleaning plan for each residential building is available on their website.
 Bathrooms are scored every day or every other day, with vents, ledges, and lights cleaned once a week.
 Every month, shower curtains are also replaced or cleaned.

 Since the Covid-19 pandemic, Washington University has converted their Moonrise Hotel and Quadrangle Apartments into student housing to maintain social isolation.
 There is a boost in the WU’s clean reputation in this building, with weekly room cleaning and complimentary laundry service for all students.